nmoskaleva/hackyourfuture.dk/contentful/README.md

 Each content type is a compilation of fields of different data types: text, JSON, number, date or time, location, media, boolean, and reference.

 There are two field types in Contentful that are used for text: `Text` and `Rich Text`. `Text` is the field type that uses Markdown. `Rich Text` is the field type that uses rich text.
-From a developer perspective, the structure of the data from a Text field is different from the structure of data from a `Rich Text` field.
+From a developer perspective, the structure of the data from a `Text` field is different from the structure of data from a `Rich Text` field.
 More information about two text fields can be found [here](https://www.contentful.com/blog/2020/05/25/beginners-guide-to-contentful-text-types-markdown-richtext/).

 #### Rich Text field type

 `Rich Text` is a field type that allows for creating rich text content, providing a wide range of formatting options.
 Additionally, it allows entries and assets to be linked dynamically and embedded in the text.
-We are using `Rich Text` format in the `MainBody` field of `ArticlePage` content type.
+We are using `Rich Text` format in the `MainBody` field of an `ArticlePage` content type.

-The API response corresponding to the Rich Text is a JSON array of Nodes that follow an Abstract Syntax Tree.
+The API response corresponding to the `Rich Text` is a JSON array of Nodes that follow an Abstract Syntax Tree.
 It eliminates the empty `<p></p>` tags associated with an HTML response, or shortcodes.

 Rendering the API response from a `Rich Text` field requires helper functions.
-To render Rich Text fields in React, we use [rich text React renderer](https://github.com/contentful/rich-text/tree/master/packages/rich-text-react-renderer) and `documentToReactComponents` function that it provides.
+To render `Rich Text` fields in React, we use [rich text React renderer](https://github.com/contentful/rich-text/tree/master/packages/rich-text-react-renderer) and `documentToReactComponents` function that it provides.

 A custom rendering option is available for `Rich Text` fields.
 Custom rendering is generally used in order to add custom styles or to render embedded entries.
 We are using custom rendering in order to add several `<br>` tags, as in `hackyourfuture.dk/donate` page.